Updated on: August 11, 2023

 VyprVPN has monthly and yearly plans that start at just $5.00 / month and come with a 30-day money-back guarantee.

 VyprVPN is a very fast gaming VPN with good security features.
-It also allows 30 simultaneous connections, is easy to use, and has a router app.
+It also allows 10 simultaneous connections and is easy to use.
 VyprVPN has monthly and yearly plans and a 30-day money-back guarantee.

 9. PrivateVPN — Decent Minimalistic VPN for Gaming